Craven Museum & Gallery

-Craven Museum & Gallery is a museum located in the town of Skipton, North Yorkshire, England in Skipton Town Hall.
+Craven Museum & Gallery is a museum located in the town of Skipton, North Yorkshire, England, in Skipton Town Hall.
 The museum holds a collection of local artefacts that depict life in Craven from the prehistoric times to the modern day.
-In June 2021, the museum reopened after a National Lottery Heritage Funded redevelopment project.
+On 21 June 2021, the museum reopened after a National Lottery Heritage Funded redevelopment project.

 History

-The museum was founded on 6 October 1928 by members of local groups such as the Craven Naturalists and Scientific Association, Skipton Mechanics' Institute, Friends Adult School, and the Workers' Educational Association to house a number of existing collections, including the finds from the Elbolton Cave excavations, the Craven Herbarium, and Richard Tiddeman's reef knoll collection.
+The museum was founded on 6 October 1928 by members of local groups such as the Craven Naturalists and Scientific Association, Skipton Mechanics' Institute, Friends Adult School, and the Workers' Educational Association to house a number of existing collections, including the finds from the Elbolton Cave excavations, the Craven Herbarium and Richard Tiddeman's reef knoll collection.
 It was opened by Sir Henry Alexander Miers, president of the museum's association.
 The museum was located in a room in Skipton library and had its own committee and trustees, with some members being local figureheads such as Mr J. Dufty, a master at the local grammar school.

-In 1934, to ensure the survival of the museum and allow its growth, the responsibility of the museum was given to Skipton Urban District Council.
-The museum continued to gather more objects for its collection and increase in size, and this was the status quo for over 30 years.
-On 21 April 1969, the Friends of the Craven Museum was established with Dr. Arthur Raistrick as its chair.
+In 1934, to ensure the survival of the museum and to allow its growth, responsibility for its management was transferred to Skipton Urban District Council.
+The museum continued to gather more objects for its collection and increased in size, which continued for over 30 years.
+On 21 April 1969, the Friends of the Craven Museum was established with Arthur Raistrick as its chair.
 Within months, it had hundreds of members.
-The friends were on the constant lookout for anything that could be added to the museum's collection.
+The Friends of the Craven Museum were on the constant lookout for anything that could be added to the museum's collection.

-Volunteers played a vital part in the museum, especially when it came to transporting heavier objects to the museum such as a Derbyshire ore crusher.
-The ore crusher was moved over the moors to a van, which took it to the museum where it was restored and unveiled to the public in 1970.
+Volunteers played a vital part in the museum, especially when it came to transporting heavier objects to the museum, such as a Derbyshire ore crusher.
+The ore crusher was restored and unveiled to the public in 1970.
 Volunteers also did other tasks such as labelling exhibits, carrying out research on the collection, and cleaning displays.
-The friends also funded excavations; the most notable being a tilery kiln in nearby Rylstone.
+The Friends also funded excavations; the most notable being a tilery kiln in nearby Rylstone.
 On 11 December 1973, the museum was officially moved across the road to its current location in Skipton Town Hall.

-In 2005 an exhibitions gallery was opened which hosts a variety of temporary exhibitions every year.
-In 2015 the museum received initial support for a £2.1 million redevelopment project called “Stories and Treasures of street and dale”, which aims to update the museum's facilities.
+In 2005 an exhibition gallery was opened which hosts a variety of temporary exhibitions every year.
+In 2015 the museum received initial support for a £2.1 million redevelopment project called "Stories and Treasures of Street and Dale", which aims to update the museum's facilities.

 The museum closed in September 2018 for refurbishment, and it reopened in June 2021.

 Collections

 The museum has a variety of objects from prehistoric Craven to the modern day.
-Objects come from all over the world ranging from Italy to Egypt.
-Objects range from costumes, photographs, agricultural tools, naturalists collections and an oral history collection.
+Objects come from all over the world, ranging from Italy to Egypt.
+Objects range from costumes, photographs, agricultural tools, naturalist collections and an oral history collection.

 Biology

-The museum's biology collection consists mainly of the collection of naturalists and enthusiast collectors.
-Collections include the Colonel Tottie 19th century bird egg collection, the entomology collection, the botany collection, and the zoology collection.
+The museum's biology collection consists mainly of the collection of naturalists and enthusiast collector.
+Collections include the Colonel Tottie 19th century bird egg collection, the entomology collection, the botany collection and the zoology collection.